 Paradigm Housing recognises the importance of respecting your personal privacy, including safeguarding your personal data.

 What is the purpose of this statement?

-- Collected only for valid purposes that we have explained to you clearly and not used in any way that is incompatible with those purposes.
+- collected only for valid purposes and used only in any way that is compatible with those purposes;

-- Kept only for such time as is necessary for the purposes we have told you about.
+- kept only as long as is necessary for the purposes we have told you about;

 The kind of information we hold about you